joelbandi/block_chain/README.md

 # Block Chain
 My implementation of a block chain with a simple "n leading zeros" SHA256 based proof of work algorithm.
+The Proof of work algorithm can also be customized in the constructor

 # usage